Kyler Murray Player Prop Bets for NFL Week 7 | Arizona vs. Houston 10/24/2021

 Recent Performances

-- In last week's matchup with the Browns, Murray completed 66.7% of his passes for 229 yards, while throwing four touchdowns.

-- Murray has thrown for 736 passing yards over his last three games (245.3 per game) and has a 71% completion percentage (66-of-93), throwing seven touchdown passes with zero interceptions.
+- Murray has passed for 736 yards (245.3 per game) over his last three outings, while completing 71% of his passes (66-for-93) with seven touchdowns and zero interceptions.

-- He's also carried the ball 20 times for 46 yards, averaging 15.3 yards per game.

 Murray's Arizona Teammates